makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

 * other unified approaches
 * We will point out connections to related research specific to the various tasks in the sections devoted to describing their reinterpretation in DM
-* we briefly discuss two other studies that explicitly advocate a uniform
+* we briefly discuss two other studies that explicitly advocate uniformity
   + one article that, like us, proposes a tensor-based formalization of corpus-extracted triples.
 See Turney and Pantel (2010)
 * Padó and Lapata (2007), partly inspired by Lowe (2001), have proposed an